BushtalkRadio/BushtalkClient/README.md

 ### Windows is flagging the Bushtalk Client .exe/.zip file as a virus

-Unfortunately that's the case whenever you try download a .exe file.
-You should be able to override and download anyway.
+Unfortunately exe files almost always get flagged as a virus.
+You should be able to override and download anyway and/or add the file to your trusted list.
+I've also chosen to open source the client, that way you can read the code and be sure nothing malicious is going on.

 If you're not comfortable running a .exe file on your computer and you have Python installed, then you can follow the instructions below.
-That way you can personally be sure the script is not doing anything malicious.
-I understand not a lot a people want to mess around with python scripts which is why I packaged it into a .exe
+I understand not a lot a people want to mess around with python scripts which is why I packaged it into a .exe.

 1. Clone this repository: $ git clone https://github.com/BushtalkRadio/BushtalkClient.git
 2. Run the client with python: $ python BushtalkClient.py